 Mold is known to be a trigger of asthma symptoms, but some evidence suggests it also may cause asthma, which I wrote about here.

-And it's not necessarily the mold itself that triggers asthma but tiny microscopic spores the mold produces to reproduce.
-These get into the air and are easily inhaled.
-For most people they are innocuous, meaning they don't cause any harm.
+According to the Environmental Protection Agency (epa.gov), mold is microscopic fungi that live on plant and animal matter.
+It’s not necessarily the mold itself that triggers asthma, but tiny spores the mold creates to reproduce.
+These spores get into the air and are easily inhaled.
+For most people, they don't cause any harm.

-Such mold can grow pretty much anywhere, such as any of the following:
+Mold can grow pretty much anywhere, such as any of the following:

 - Rotting logs

 - Fallen leaves

 - Compost piles

 There's really not much you can do about outdoor molds.
 However, some can be avoided.
 For example, it’s highly recommended that you leave work in areas that might have mold to others.
 At the very least, you should wear a protective mask so you don't inhale the spores.

 Mold, unlike pollen, doesn't die off during the winter months.
 In fact, mold pretty much stays dormant during the winter, and then grows on vegetation killed by the cold.